Open In App

 string.split([separator][, limit])

-Parameter: This method accepts two parameter as mentioned above and described below:
+Parameter: This method accepts two parameters as mentioned above and described below:

-• limit – This parameter is the Integer specifying a limit on the number of splits to be found.
+• limit (optional): An integer specifying the maximum number of splits to be found.

 Return Value: This method returns the new array.